backdrop-contrib/slick/README.txt

   The last two are separate projects as of 2015-5-31, > beta1: http://dgo.to/slick_extras

+Be sure to read to project home page for more info on the latest updates.

 See the requirements below for all required dependencies.
 See README.txt on each sub-module for their relevant information.